orfeasel/BotArena/README.md

 AI Team Deathmatch.
 You can see a video preview of the project here: https://www.youtube.com/watch?v=e7ImcXDCv6U

-**The animation pack is licensed for use with Unreal Engine only and it belongs to Epic Games [for more information visit this marketplace link] (https://www.unrealengine.com/marketplace/en-US/slug/animation-starter-pack)**
+**The animation pack is licensed for use with Unreal Engine only and it belongs to Epic Games.
+For more information visit https://www.unrealengine.com/marketplace/en-US/slug/animation-starter-pack**

-The level mockup material is credited to [Tom Looman] (https://www.tomlooman.com/) and is [available for download from here] (https://www.tomlooman.com/updated-mockup-material-for-unreal-4/)
+The level mockup material is credited to [Tom Looman](https://www.tomlooman.com/) and is [available for download from here](https://www.tomlooman.com/updated-mockup-material-for-unreal-4/)

 Implemented features so far:
 1. AI Senses: